 Please Recommend /Film on Facebook

-Paramount Pictures has released the first movie trailer for the Steve Carell/Paul Rudd comedy Dinner for Schmucks.
+Paramount Pictures has released the second movie trailer for the Steve Carell/Paul Rudd comedy Dinner for Schmucks.
 The film, helmed by Jay Roach (the director of the Austin Powers and Meet the Parents films), tells the story of a rising executive who “succeeds” in finding the perfect guest, an IRS employee, for his boss’s monthly event, a so-called “dinner for idiots,” which offers certain advantages to the exec who shows up with the biggest buffoon.
-Here si the official plot synopsis:

 The film is a remake of the french comedy film Le Diner de Cons.
 The movie co-stars Ron Livingston, Bruce Greenwood, Jemaine Clement, Stephanie Szostak, Jeff Dunham, Rick Overton, and Zach Galifianakis.
 Watch the trailer now embedded after the jump.
 Leave your thoughts in the comments below.

 Read More »

 Men in Black 3D, written by Etan Cohen and directed by Barry Sonnenfeld, is really gearing up.
 The film has recently locked in Tommy Lee Jones, Will Smith and Josh Brolin.
 Now, confirming a rumor from months back, Jemaine Clement is in ‘final negotiations’ to join the film.
 Who will he play?
 That’s after the break, with plot details that some may know well by now, but which others might consider spoilerish.
 Read More »